 Additional programs leading to North Carolina licensure require completion of a major through the appropriate academic department in addition to successful completion of professional studies courses and other requirements for teacher licensure.

-Programs are available in high school subject areas of English, math, science, social studies/history, and in K-12 subject areas of music, physical education and health, and Spanish.
+Programs are available in high school subject areas of biology, English, math, science, social studies/history, and in K-12 subject areas of music, physical education and health, and Spanish.
 The links below provide additional information and contact information for the program coordinator.

 Elon offers a Master of Education degree leading to Advanced Licensure in a three-summer course of study.
 Students take the majority of their coursework on campus during the three summer sessions and the remainder online during the two intervening academic years.
 Degree specialty areas include elementary education, gifted education, and special education.